crossroads/www.goodcity/README.md

 # Site Guide

 https://www.goodcity.hk is hosted on GitHub Pages.
+Changes pushed to master branch will trigger a jekyll rebuild on the live site.

 ## Install and Run Jekyll Locally